Jamtam2/AudiaDichotics_WebApp/README.md

 - **Interpret and report test results.**
 - **Backed by research evidence.**

-  ### What is Amblyaudia?

-Amblyaudia is an auditory processing deficit due to weaknesses in binaural integration.
-It can be assessed through dichotic listening tests and treated with ARIA training programs.

----

-### Software

 Our software integrates sound files for the DWT and RDDT, scores patient responses, and generates detailed reports.

-For more details, visit [[www.audiadichotics.com](https://www.dichoticsinc.com](https://www.dichoticsinc.com).
+For more details, visit [dichoticsinc.com](https://www.dichoticsinc.com).